Chlorogenic acid is the primary polyphenol in coffee, and research links it to several potential health benefits.

 Chlorogenic acid is thought to strongly influence how coffee tastes, and it is responsible for much of the bitter/astringent flavor (2).

-As previously mentioned, there are a lot of health claims surrounding chlorogenic acid, and these cover everything from weight loss to cardiovascular protection.
+As previously mentioned, there are a lot of health claims surrounding chlorogenic acid, covering everything from weight loss to cardiovascular protection.

 Let’s now take a look at the health claims in more detail, and see what the research says.

 Note: some of the studies on chlorogenic acid use a supplement called green coffee bean extract.
-However, studies show that regular coffee drinkers can consume more than 1 gram of chlorogenic acid in a day, which is more than enough (3).
+However, studies show that regular coffee drinkers can consume more than 1 gram of chlorogenic acid daily, which is more than enough (3).

 1. Chlorogenic Acid Appears To Reduce Blood Pressure